CobzarencuR/CobzarencuR/README.md

 📚 Currently studying Economics & Computer Science at The Academy of Economic Studies in Bucharest

-🌐 Working at Nextlab.tech as a Junior Programmer
+🌐 Worked as Junior Programmer at Nextlab.tech (nov.
+2022 - mar.
+2024)

 📝 Helping people achieve their dream physique as a Fitness Instructor